SardarArslan/celery_redis_fastapi_dummy/README.md

-# Celery Redis FastAPI Dummy App
+# Celery Redis FastAPI App
-### The purpose of this app was to build a dummy app using celery for background tasks and redis as a broker (task queue) and backend (result store)
+### The purpose of this app was to build an app using celery for background tasks and redis as a broker (task queue) and backend (result store)

 ## Setup
 - Install uv using "curl -LsSf https://astral.sh/uv/install.sh | sh" command